Melito of Sardis

 St. Melito, Bishop of Sardis (c.
 170), first drew up a list of the canonical books of the Old Testament While maintaining the familiar arrangement of the Septuagint, he says that he verified his catalogue by inquiry among Jews; Jewry by that time had everywhere discarded the Alexandrian books, and Melito's Canon consists exclusively of the protocanonicals minus Esther.
 It should be noticed, however, that the document to which this catalogue was prefixed is capable of being understood as having an anti-Jewish polemical purpose, in which case Melito's restricted canon is explicable on another ground (Reid G. Canon of the Old Testament.
 Transcribed by Ernie Stefanik.
 The Catholic Encyclopedia, Volume III.
 Copyright © 1908 by Robert Appleton Company.
 Online Edition Copyright © 2003 by K. Knight.
 Nihil Obstat, November 1, 1908.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York).

-Amazingly then, even though The Catholic Encyclopedia calls Melito a saint and admits that he verified his list with the Jews, the Roman Catholic and Orthodox Bibles, while understanding why Esther was not listed (Esther talks about Jews avenging themselves on their enemies and that was not something the Romans who take kindly to hearing of), include 10 additional books (or parts of books) in the Old Testament that Melito did not list.
+Amazingly then, even though The Catholic Encyclopedia calls Melito a saint and admits that he verified his list with the Jews, the Roman Catholic and Orthodox Bibles, while understanding why Esther was not separately listed (Esther talks about Jews avenging themselves on their enemies and that was not something the Romans who take kindly to hearing of), include 10 additional books (or parts of books) in the Old Testament that Melito did not list.

 Who is God?
 What is Truth?
 It is Not Truth To Worship That Which is Made of Hands